Unipisa/Softi-Workbench/additional-materials/workplace/SoftiStoryInventory.md

-## Softi moments - a first attempt
+# Softi moments - a first attempt
 ### Conventions

 Wikidata items to be created (to the best of my knowlegde) are identified as Q*xxx.

 In the statements, I use braces to pair the name and value of a property.
-The same for the fields of an uploaded image or video.
+The same for the fields of an uploaded image or video, iFrames, etc.

 ## Wikidata entities to be created for the Softi story

-Category:

-Question:

 Item: Q*1
 * Label: Softi